-As your cat ages, you may begin to notice behavioral changes and this can raise concerns.
-Many people wonder if cats can get something similar to Alzheimer's disease.
-The reality is that senior cats can develop dementia, and it is called cognitive dysfunction syndrome.
+As your cat ages, you may begin to notice behavioral changes.
+Similar to people, senior cats can develop dementia, called cognitive dysfunction syndrome.

 01 of 07

 Cats experiencing this may appear to be confused and not totally sure of their surroundings while vocalizing.
-This behavior is more common at night and can often wake up the household.
+This behavior is more common at night.

 02 of 07

-The confusion that comes along with senior dementia may lead some cats to "forget" their years of proper litter box behavior.
-Cats are fastidious, especially about their toilet manners, so a cat who goes outside the box all of a sudden is a cause for concern.
+The confusion that comes along with senior dementia may lead some cats to forget their years of proper litter box behavior.
+Cats are fastidious, especially about their toilet manners, so a cat going outside the box all of a sudden is a cause for concern.

 Inappropriate urination or defecation can be symptoms of many diseases.
-This is one you should definitely not brush off as just a sign of senility.
 Schedule an appointment with the vet so an infection or impaction (constipation) can be ruled out before doing anything else.

 03 of 07

-Cats love to keep themselves clean and looking good.
+Cats prefer to keep themselves clean.
 If your feline friend begins to neglect this essential task, it's a sign that something's not quite right.

 04 of 07

 It's not uncommon for senile cats to become disoriented when everyone else goes to bed.
 This can lead to separation anxiety.
-She might even confuse day and night, spending days sleeping peacefully and the night hours stressed out or vocalizing.Continue to 5 of 7 below.
+In some cases, the cat might even confuse day and night, spending days sleeping peacefully and the night hours stressed out or vocalizing.Continue to 5 of 7 below.

 05 of 07

 If your cat is sleeping longer than normal, this change may be due to cognitive decline.
-For instance, he may not wake up for his scheduled dinner time or fail to greet you at the door after work.
-Instead, you may find that he remains sound asleep in his favorite spot.
+For instance, it may not wake up for his scheduled dinner time or fail to greet you at the door after work.

 06 of 07